Faezehabibi/SINDy/museum/sindy.md

 and solves the sparse regression over the the  .
 It uses symbolic regression to identify the dynamic of the system and it solves sparse regression over the pre-defined library of candidate terms.
 It takes time series gathered dataset of the system and it gives you its describing differential equation.

+SINDy describes the derivative (linear operation acting on △t) as linear transformations of a manually constructed dictionary from the state vector by a coefficient matrix.
+Dictionary learning combined with LASSO (L1-norm) promotes the sparsity of the coefficient matrix which allows only governing terms in the dictionary stay non-zero.

 SINDy imposes parsimony constraints over symbolic regression (i.e., genetic programming) to describe a dynamical system's behavior by as few terms as possible.
 In order to select a sparse set of the given features, it adds the LASSO regularizarion (i.e., L1 norm) to the regression problem and solves the sparse regression

 The solve linear regression by lasso that is the L1-norm regularized least squares to penalize L1-norm of weights (coefficients).

 lasso solution is the sparse model with coefficients corresponding to the relevant features in the library that predicts the motion of the system.

+Fitting a sparse model (s<p)

+### SINDy Dynamics
+#### 1: Collecting dataset
+#### 2: Compute state derivatives
+Compute the derivative of the system's states with respect to the time.
+#### 3: Create library of candidate functions
+Using the dataset collected in step 1, given the pre-defined function terms, create the dictionary of candidate predictors for system's differential equations.
+#### 4: Solve sparse regression

+##### Solve by sequential thresholded least-squares (STLSQ) algorithm

 <p align="center">